AdamJeddy/Grad-Project-Code/README.md

 Feb 5:

-- (Adam) Added Encoder_Decoder V4, removed .pkl files
+- (Adam) Added Encoder_Decoder V4
+  - Removed .pkl files as they are not required (check commit description for more details)
+  - Added a file with the dataset rows doubled for testing

 ## Week 3